best-practice-and-impact/spreadsheet-accessibility/interim-draft.md

 * not include a date, unless the date is part of the document title, for example, ‘Business-plan-for-2016-to-2017’
 * be sensible – do not include a version number, names or words like ‘draft’, ‘clean’ or ‘final’, unless those words are part of the document title (for example: ‘guidance-on-making-documents-accessible’ is a more sensible file name than ‘access-guid-final-draft-Han-edit3’)

-In terms of accessibility there isn’t a specific success criterion for file names but following this best practice will help you meet accessibility [guideline 3.1 readable](https://www.w3.org/TR/WCAG21/#readable) and [3.2 predictable](https://www.w3.org/TR/WCAG21/#predictable).
+In terms of accessibility there is not a specific success criterion for file names but following this best practice will help you meet accessibility [guideline 3.1 readable](https://www.w3.org/TR/WCAG21/#readable) and [3.2 predictable](https://www.w3.org/TR/WCAG21/#predictable).

 ## Sources for this guidance